PritRaj1/NonConvex-RUST/README.md

 # NonConvex-RUST
-My personally preferred non-convex optimizers implemented in RUST.
-These are fairly standard algorithms, but slightly augmented with some features I want.
+Non-convex optimizers implemented in RUST.
+These are fairly standard algorithms, but slightly augmented with some features.

 ## [Continous Genetic Algorithm (CGA)](./src/continous_ga/CGA.md)